geohot/kvm-kext/README.md

 Known Issues
 ------------

-* The timer interrupt is generated using a horrible hack, it's sent whenever the host gets an interrupt.
+* The timer interrupt is generated using the host timer.
+Is this correct behavior?
 * There's still a bug causing a kernel panic sometimes, mitigated somewhat by a big mutex and disabling interrupts in kvm_irq_line.
 Don't know why this fixes it.
 * All memory passed into KVM_SET_USER_MEMORY_REGION is wired in when that ioctl is run.
 * The FPU is unimplemented, might leak state between host and guest?
-* Currrently, only one VM is supported because vcpu is global.
-Should be an easy fix.
 * APICs and DRs don't work at all.
 * Much of the API is still unimplemented.
 * QEMU VGA doesn't seem to work, unsure why.
 MMIO?